Virtual-Coffee/virtualcoffee.io/src/resources/virtual-coffee/slack-channel-guide.md

 ---

-### #just-javascript
+### #learning-together

-A channel to support, co-learning, and chat about the “Just JavaScript” course.
+A channel to support, co-learning, and chat about topics we want to learn together.

 ---